 Amandus Student is the international student film competition at the festival.
 The competition aims to be the grandest and most important film competition for student films in the Nordic Region.

-The extended submission deadline for the main competition is February 8.
+The deadline for film submissions is February 1st.

 To be submit a film to the main competition, you need to be logged in.
 You can register on this page.